PrisonTeam/Prison/docs/prison_changelog_v3.2.10.md

 * Provide a more robust support system in prison, in addition to the support submit features.
 Can now enable more debug mode targets to better trackdown potential issues.

 * Prison now supports reloadable locales and auto features.
-For the auto features, it also reregisters the block break events listeners that auto features use.
+For the auto features, it now unregisters all previously registered block event listeners, and the re-registers them based upon the updates to the settings in the reloaded auto features.
+The server no longer needs to be restarted if the configuration settings for event listeners have changed in any way.

+* Auto features has undergone more refactoring to prepare for future enhancements, and to streamline the existing processes.
+A few undiscovered bugs were found and fixed during these enhancements.
+As a result, auto features works better with other enchantment plugins.

 * Rewrote some of the auto features to resolve some obscure issues, and to provide performance improvements and greater flexibility.